 4) In a large bowl, whisk eggs, vanilla, and beet mixture together until smooth.
 Add the flour mixture, stirring to just combine.

 5) Spray 2 Suvie pans with cooking spray and line with parchment paper.
-Pour cake batter into prepared pans and transfer to the upper zones of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Pour cake batter into prepared pans and transfer to your Suvie.
+Input settings, and cook now or schedule.

 6) Remove pans from Suvie and set aside to cool for at least 30 minutes.